-If you are switching from VirtualBox to Parallels Desktop 14 on Mac OS X, then there is a built-in tool with Parallels which will help the migration process of virtual machines from VirtualBox to Parallels.
-You do not need to run any third party conversion tools or terminal commands to convert VDI to HDD.
-This guide shows you how to convert VirtualBox VDI to Parallels HDD on macOS.
+If you are switching from VirtualBox to Parallels Desktop on macOS, then there is a built-in tool available with Parallels that can help the migration process.
+It can convert existing virtual machines from VirtualBox to Parallels.
+We do not need to use any third-party tools or terminal commands to convert VDI to HDD.
+In this example, I will show you how to convert VirtualBox VDI to Parallels HDD on macOS.

-Without any doubts, Parallels for Mac is the best desktop virtualization software to run virtual machines including Windows 10, Windows 8 and 8.1 on macOS host.
-It’s having few great tools will help to run Windows programs and Mac Apps simultaneously.
-Oracle VirtualBox is another free software which does the similar job on Mac OS.
-Since the Parallels is a paid software, you get the premium support and features.
-Also, they specifically target and work well on macOS host whereas VirtualBox covers Windows, Mac, and Linux hosts.
+Without any doubts, Parallels for Mac is one of the best desktop virtualization software to use virtual machines including Windows 10, & earlier Windows OS on Apple computer.
+It’s having few great tools that will help to use Windows programs and Mac Apps simultaneously.
+Oracle VirtualBox is another free software which does a similar job on macOS.
+Since the Parallels is a paid software, you get the premium support, features & updates.

-How to Convert VirtualBox VDI to Parallels Disk Format in Mac
+Steps to Convert VirtualBox VDI to Parallels Disk Format in Mac

-Click on File, select New Virtual Machine and open ‘Add Existing Virtual Machine’ as shown below.
+2) Click on File, select New Virtual Machine and open ‘Add Existing Virtual Machine’ as shown below.

-The VirtualBox virtual machine you are converting should be powered off (shutdown) even not in the saved state before starting the conversion process.
+The VirtualBox virtual machine you are converting should be in powered off (shutdown) even not in the saved state before starting the conversion process.

 Mostly the process will be succeeded and the VirtualBox virtual machine VDI will be converted to Parallels HDD in Mac.
 You can straightaway switch on the converted virtual machine in Parallels.
-Hope this guide is helpful in converting the VM from VDI to HDD.